 Not receiving email from CenturyLink?

-If you aren't getting email from us, there's a solution.
-There are a few things you can check to find and fix the source of the problem.
+If you aren't getting email from us, there are a few things you can check to find and fix the problem.

 Confirm your email address